Rare Things for a Rare Life

 “She has a honey cake for ya.”

+He surveyed the woods surrounding him.
 A rabbit perked, dashing one way, then another.
 A squirrel scampered up a tree.
-His horse’s hooves crunched softly until the mare came to an abrupt halt and pulled at a clump of sedge.
+His horse’s hooves crunched through dead leaves until the mare came to an abrupt halt and pulled at a clump of sedge, munching.

 A quiet revelation dawned–he’d never have seen her had the horse continued its stride.
 Dismounting, he lingered, curious to see how long she could maintain her motionless concealment.